fsantanna/pingus/ceu/README.md

 each call to `next_text` that advances the story (ln.
 X5-X6) removes a page (ln.
 X3) and sets the next action to perform (display a new page) in the variable `current_page` (ln.
 X3).
-Figure X illustrates the state machine for fast-forwarding the words inside the dashed rectangle and the continuation mechanism to advance pages.
+Figure @FIG_REF[[story-states]] illustrates the state machine for fast-forwarding the words inside the dashed rectangle and the continuation mechanism to advance pages.
 The state variable `displayed` (ln.
 X7,X8,X9,X10) switches between the behaviors "advancing text" and "advancing pages" which are mixed inside the method `next_text`.